 This mission is flown from September – December.

 RETURN TO THE MOON

-The year is 2019 A.D. and for the first time since 1972, a crew of astronauts are finally returning to the Moon!
+The year is 2022, and for the first time since 1972, a crew of astronauts are finally returning to the Moon!
 This time, they plan to stay.
 Their mission is to establish a permanent base on the Moon to observe and explore, as well as test the feasibility of off-Earth settlements.
 Navigating their way into lunar orbit, students must construct and launch a probe and analyze a variety of data gathered from the lunar surface to select a site establishing the permanent Moon Base.